313. Moe Baby Blues

 – Moe retells The Godfather, and we take a look at a classic scene (“I think we can scare that movie producer by putting a horse’s blanket in his bed.
 Imagine waking up and seeing you’ve got the wrong kind of a blanket?”
 “How about a horse’s head?”
 “Aww, you see here, that’s why you’re the Godfather!”)

 – I really like the birthday party scene, it walks the line perfectly of Moe being sweet and somewhat overbearing, right before it falls into creepy territory in the scene following it.
 Him fixing her bow (“I know it don’t seem like it matters, but she hates looking like crap,”) yelling at one of Apu’s children playing next to her (“Sure he was, Nahasa-pasa-I’m-raising-a-pervert,”) and his gift to Maggie: a Moe’s Tavern playset, with classic drunk Barney!
-And the figures talk too (“I peed my pants!”
+And the figures talk too, in what might be a reference to the recent Playmates toy line featuring Simpsons character figures that “speak” when connected to certain playsets (“I peed my pants!”
 “I recorded that for private use!”)

-– I like Don Castellaneta (three guesses who he’s named after); when Fat Tony and his associates all spill wine on themselves at the same time and go to the restroom, he comments, “Those boys should really consider sippy cups.”
-Also, great bit where the President of the Italian-American Anti-Defamation League is present in the restaurant… who then proceeds to take out two guns himself (“This really burns my cannoli!”)
+– I like Don Castellaneta (three guesses who he’s named after.)
+When Fat Tony and his associates all spill wine on themselves at the same time and go to the restroom, he comments, “Those boys should really consider sippy cups.”
+I also like the bit where the President of the Italian-American Anti-Defamation League is present in the restaurant… who then proceeds to take out two guns himself (“This really burns my cannoli!”)

 Season 14 Final Thoughts

 There may be a point where I forgo giving my final thoughts per season, and that point may be right now.
 This season is really no different than the last, and I feel the show is going to stay at this plateau of quality for a while now, and the only direction to go is down.
-The series is in such a sorry place, with all of the issues and problems of the past just getting more and more flagrant, and any sincerity or realism that the show once possessed has been almost completely obliterated.
-Dead Homers coined the term “Zombie Simpsons,” and it really couldn’t be more apt; the show is lifeless and sterile, an empty shell vaguely resembling the actual soul that actually once resided in it.
+The series is in such a sorry place, with all of the issues and problems of the past just getting more and more flagrant, with any sincerity or realism that the show once possessed almost completely obliterated.
+Dead Homer Society coined the term “Zombie Simpsons,” and it really couldn’t be more apt.
+The show is lifeless and sterile, an empty shell vaguely resembling the actual soul that actually once resided in it.
 Harsh words, yes, but I really don’t even know how better to describe it.
 Perhaps the biggest indictment of all is that a lot of these episodes just barely even registered with me.
 I considered putting a couple on the “worst” list, but then realized that I didn’t even give a shit about them.
-Scully episodes will piss me off, but Jean episodes are just so innocuous.
+Mike Scully episodes will piss me off, but Al Jean episodes are just so unremarkable.
 The show’s deader than dead, and I still have six more seasons to go.
-I do it only out of obligation now; I can’t have come this far to stop now.
+I do it only out of obligation now, I can’t have come this far to stop now.

 The Best